DrLex0/quake-frogbots/waypoint/README.md

 - Remember that bots will react to _any_ marker they ‘touch,’ not only the next one on their path (unless they are in exclusive mode).
   Also, the touch mechanism is pretty _coarse,_ and may already trigger when the bot is still quite far away.
 The bot will then stop moving towards that marker and change its direction towards the next planned marker.
 This can make it seem as if the bot is cutting corners on paths with sharp angles.
 If it is important for the bot to follow a specific curve, you may need to place extra markers, or move markers farther away to keep the bot from bumping into obstacles.
 - You can ‘lock’ the active marker in Static Marker mode with `I` or `TAB`, allowing to move to other markers without activating them.
 It is also useful to watch the paths animation (`R`) from a distance, or check how far you are from the marker with the `/` key.
-- It helps to draw a floor plan of the map with zones, goals and paths, although the visualisation modes of the tool make it easy to spot mistakes.
+- It helps to draw a floor plan of the map with zones, goals and paths, especially for complicated cases like exclusive paths, although the visualisation modes of the tool make it easy to spot mistakes.
 It also is interesting to walk around in existing maps and see how waypoints were added.
 - At any time when you are confused about what marker mode you're in, press `G` to reset.
 (The only thing this does not reset, is closest marker mode.)
 - Moving an existing marker is preferable over deleting it and making a new one.
 Static marker mode (`I` or `TAB`) is your friend here.
 - Paths through _push zones_ must be one-way.
 For simple pushes, one marker before the push brush and one at the exit may suffice.
 If there are corners and bends, an extra marker may be needed to guide the bot into the push.